 The bioactive form of the B vitamin B6 enables more than 140 different enzymes to perform their function.
 This mainly consists of building up and breaking down amino acids.
 Furthermore, the synthesis of neurotransmitters depends

 on the concentration of vitamin B6.
 The B vitamin B6 also influences the production of the sleep hormone melatonin.
-In addition, the B vitamin B6 has an effect on the energy metabolism of the brain and on the immune system, for example by reducing the susceptibility to infections.
+In addition, the B vitamin B6 has an effect on the energy metabolism of the brain and the immune system, for example by reducing the susceptibility to infections.

 Even a slight deficit of vitamin B6 can lead to